tmathmeyer/Code-of-Merit/README.md

+- This Code of Merit should not be needed in the first place, the fact that is does means there is something wrong with the solutions the software industry is stumbling with, recognize that fact, don't think your solution is the only solution.
+- Software is like nature, it is evolutive, the best implementation must prevail.
+- You will contribute, you will learn, mistakes are allowed.
+- We are imperfect, recognize your imperfections and those of others, mistakes are not final, everybody has a second chance but don't expect others to do or help with you with your work forever.
 - Harassment as defined by law will not be allowed.
 Questioning is not harassment.
 Repeated questioning after an individual has stated their desire for disengagement is harassment.
 The difference is clear.
 - Censorship will not be permitted.
 Seeking to silence an individual voicing constructive opinions will not be allowed.
 Silencing vitriol is not censorship.
 The difference is clear.
+- This is a space for technical prowess, world politics have no place here.
+- Everything that makes a person individual including but not limited to body, sex, sexual preference, race, language, religion, nationality, or political preferences are irrelevant in the scope of a technical project.
+- Everybody is different, differences will not be mentioned by anyone, even by the individual suffering/experiencing/having/enjoying them, we are all individuals seeking the common goal of improving ourselves and improving our collective project.
+- There is no room for ambiguity, if an individual is ambiguous regarding a statement it is up to the individual to provide more context.
+Ambiguity will be met with questioning, further ambiguity will be met with silence.
+- If a discussion arises that cannot be solved in the space of the project, it will be ventilated/discussed in a separate space, disruption of the project will not be allowed.
+- Everybody is different but also everybody have the same rights and the same opportunities to try for, any challenge they want.
+The chance to screw up will not be denied to anybody.
+- This Code of Merit does not take precedence over governing law.